DC Tabular Application Profiles (DC TAP) - Primer

 |dct:date||Publication date||Publication date of books is generally a four-digit year|

-Up to this point we have described an application profile that is a single list of constraints on properties, their usages, and their values.
-A table consisting only of properties and their constraints describes one type of entity or thing in a metadata model.
-In practice, metadata often describes multiple types of things with relationships between them.
-A common example is bibliographic metadata which may separately describe books, authors and publishers, with the relationships between them.
+Up to this point we have described an application profile that is a single list of properties and their constraints.
+A single list of metadata properties describes a single entity or thing.
+In practice, metadata often describes multiple things with relationships between them.
+A common example is bibliographic metadata which may separately describe books and authors, with the relationships between them.
 Another example is that of products, customers and invoices.
-Yet another defines the common types of entities in a learning environment: professors, students, courses.
-These "things" are often expressed as boxes in a data diagram:
+Yet another defines the common entities in a learning environment: professors, students, courses.
+These are often expressed as rectangles in a data diagram:

 Shape identifier and shape label

-shapeID column.
-For readability and to aid in creating useful displays for metadata developers and users, each shape may also have a human-readable label.
+shapeID column in the profile can identify a shape.
+For readability and to aid in creating useful displays for metadata developers and users, each shape may also have an eye-readable label.

 The string in the